 Welcome to Bravo!
 A fractionated vacuum autoclave from SciCan Buy a Bravo now BRAVO chamber autoclave Features Fractionated vacuum system 17L or 21L chamber capacity Intelligent closed door drying Integrated datalogger Industry leading cycle times Single use Pull’n Push water system 2 Year warranty The BRAVO fractionated vacuum chamber autoclave continues the … Read moreBravo

 I am teaching Biomaterials standards for body art at the BMXnet conference in Essen, Germany this month for World Standards Day, the celebration of the birth of ISO October 14th, 1946.
 ASTM International will participate in the U.S. celebration of World Standards Day, sponsored by the American National Standards Institute (ANSI) on Oct.
 13 in Washington, D.C.
 This year’s … Read moreWorld Standards Day at BMXnet

 Ever wonder why we get different results when we search for the same thing?
 I don’t think it is a glass half empty/half full thing.

 Here is a look at a few recent piercings I performed during an exhibition for colleagues in New England.
-I really enjoy sharing ideas and techniques as a guest of my peers.
-My goal is an atraumatic aseptic technique: Primum non nocere
+I really enjoy sharing ideas and techniques with my peers.
+Let me know what you think.

 Hooray for Ventner

 1:30 PM – January 25, 2010 – By Kevin Parrish – Source : Tom’s Guide US Elastic Water could eventually replace plastic, or be used in an environmentally-safe plastic.
 Bernama, a part of the Malaysian National News Agency, reports that Japanese scientists have created “elastic water.”
 Developed at the Tokyo University, the new material consists … Read moreJapanese Scientists Create Elastic Water

 xkcd: Computer Problems.